-Pain (PN; R3 & R4): These items focus on pain intensity and interference.
-A pain intensity question (0 to 10 rating) from PROMIS-29 (PROMIS 2011) is included, which is also widely used in clinical practice and in clinical trials on pain (Farrar et al. 2001; Turk et al. 2003; Dworkin et al. 2005).
+PN: Pain.
+These items focus on pain intensity and interference.
+A pain intensity question (0 to 10 rating) from PROMIS-29 (Hays et al. 2018) is included, which is also widely used in clinical practice and in clinical trials on pain (Farrar et al. 2001; Turk et al. 2003; Dworkin et al. 2005).
 Experiencing pain in the last year that lasted more than 24 hours is asked as well.
 How much pain interferes with specific activities and overall in daily life is asked.
 (NOTE: See Section III.O. for correction to value labels for some variables on the data file).

-Personality (PT; R3 & R4): Respondents are asked to say how well a list of 10 words describes them (not at all, a little, some, a lot).
+PT: Personality & New Inventions to Make Life Easier.
+Respondents are asked to say how well a list of 10 words describes them (not at all, a little, some, a lot).
 Items were drawn from validated scales of five personality traits (Lachman and Weaver 1997).

-New Inventions to Make Life Easier (PT; R3 & R4): Respondents who received the Personality Module also were asked an open-ended question regarding an activity that they had trouble with where a new invention might help.
-Answers to this question were coded and are available for Rounds 3 and 4 (pt3invention and pt4invention).
+Respondents also were asked an open-ended question regarding an activity that they had trouble with where a new invention might help.
+Answers to this question were coded as: pt3invention and pt4invention.

-Sleep Quality (SL; R3 & R4): These items supplement questions on sleep in the HC Section.
+SL: Sleep Quality.
+These items supplement questions on sleep in the HC Section.
 Items are drawn (and used with permission) from the Pittsburgh Sleep Quality Index (Buysse et al. 1989).
 A question on overall sleep quality is asked.
 Questions on daytime sleepiness, snoring, and naps, are included.